emencia/emencia-django-tracking/README.rst

 The Registry
 ------------

-Now create a python module somewhere in your project, for example **tracking.py** in your project directory (lets suppose its called "project"), and add something like the following line to your project's settings : ::
+Now create a python module somewhere in your project, for example **tracking.py** in your project directory (let's suppose it is called "project"), and add something like the following line to your project's settings : ::

   >>> TRACKING_REGISTRY = 'project.tracking'

 In the tracking.py module we will register the models we want to track.
-Imagine we have an model named *News* with a *description* and *title* field.
+Imagine we have a model named *News* with a *description* and *title* field.

   >>> from emencia.django.tracking import tracking
   >>> from emencia.django.tracking import TrackingOptions